OxHainan/cloak-docs/docs/source/tee-blockchain-architecture/cloak-network.rst

     :alt: transaction-identity
     :align: center

-Suppose Co.1 (Corporate) uses the privacy mechanism in the nodes to protect his private data, he needs to deploy the corresponding confidential smart contract to the blockchain and to deploy the privacy policy to Cloak Network, respectively.

-When Co.1 commits a private transaction, the nodes will check that based on privacy policy target function to decide the transaction is a confidential transaction or a Multi-Party Transaction in the Privacy Interpreter.
-If it belongs to the former, it will enter the EVM execution, otherwise, it will continue to wait for Multi-Party (*e.g.*, Co.2 or himself) to complete the input of private data.

-As the nodes of TEE is stateless before the transaction enters the EVM execution, the latest contract data state of the private smart contract needs to be synchronized with the blockchain and decrypted in the Key Management Enclave.
-At the same time, the legality of the user's inputs of private data will be checked by the private smart contract.
+1. Check whether the policy exists;

+  1.1 If it exists, it will send the name and address of target function and get privacy policy modules;

+  1.2 If not, it will throw an error;

+2. Send synchronized data state of contract to blockchain and get the encrypted state;
+3. Key Management decrypte and send it to Cloak Tx pools;
+4. Check the type of transaction;

+  4.1 If it is a CT, the execution executes it and return result in EVM.

+  4.2 If it is a MPT, it will wait for other MPT until meet the demand.
+The details will be described below.

+When a transaction is MPT, Cloak will check the legality of Multi-Party and accept their inputs data.
+Then, Cloak checks the completeness of transaction inputs parameters.
+If not, it can wait for other Multi-Party.
+Finally, Cloak takes the transaction into EVM execution and saves it to the ledger.
+Note that, this ledger belongs to the Cloak Network rather than blockchain.

+The processing flow of MPT is as follows:

 .. image:: ../imgs/multi-party-transaction.svg
     :width: 800px
     :alt: transaction-identity
     :align: center

-When a transaction involves multiple parties, Cloak will check the legality of Multi-Party and accept their inputs data.
-Then, Cloak checks the completeness of transaction inputs parameters.
-If not, it can wait for other Multi-Party.
-Finally, Cloak takes the transaction into EVM execution and saves it to the ledger.
+1. Check the hash of target function and get the information of it;
+2. Check the legitimacy of parties;
+3. Accept parties' input data.
+4. Check whether the transaction demand meets;

+   4.1 If it meets, go to step 5.

+   4.2 If not, wait until the conditions are met or run out of time.

+5. the execution executes it and return result in EVM;
+6. Save the result in the ledger.

+Of course, Cloak will send the final state to the blockchain at the end.